philgebauer/gulp-sass-angular-materials-browsersync-boilerplate/README.md

 ## Getting Started
 ### Installing

-First, clone STEMentor to your local machine, and move into that directory.
+First, clone the repo to your local machine, and move into that directory.

 ```shell
 git clone https://github.com/philgebauer/gulp-sass-angular-materials-browsersync-boilerplate